dmulyalin/template-text-renderer/README.md

 # Template Text Renderer - TTR

 Module to produce text files using templates.
-Have a look in [documentation](https://template-text-renderer.readthedocs.io) for details.
+Have a look in [documentation](https://template-text-renderer.readthedocs.io) for details or install from [PyPi](https://pypi.org/project/py-ttr/0.1.0/).

 # Why?